 You may be wondering: What’s the difference between Vanguard and Nutmeg accounts?
-In this article, we’ll explore Nutmeg accounts and Vanguard life strategy to see which is better.
-After all, you’re investing your money, right?
+This article will explore Nutmeg accounts and Vanguard life strategy to see which is better.
+After all, you’re investing your money.
 But what is the difference between Nutmeg and Vanguard, and which one’s better for your retirement?
 Here’s a quick look at both.

 What is Nutmeg

-The company’s on-boarding process is easy.
-Users fill out a short questionnaire about their risk tolerance, goals and initial deposit amount.
-Then, they choose an investment style from among three tiers: fully-managed, fixed allocation or socially responsible.
-Before choosing a tier, they should review all the fine print.
+The company’s onboarding process is easy.
+Users fill out a short questionnaire about their risk tolerance, goals, and initial deposit amount.
+Then, they choose an investment style from among three tiers: fully managed, fixed allocation, or socially responsible.
+Before selecting a tier, they should review all the fine print.
 Generally, investors should choose the style that suits them best.
 Nutmeg charges half a percent of their pot annually.

 Nutmeg has many advantages.
-Its robo-advisor runs personal pensions, Stocks and Shares ISA and Junior ISA.
+Its Robo-advisor runs personal pensions, Stocks and shares, and Junior ISA.
 You can also open a general investment account with Nutmeg, which is great for maximizing your annual tax-free contribution.
 Both companies offer a comprehensive suite of services and are easy to use.

 Introduction to VanGuard Life Strategy